cedric56/Avae.Browser.Essentials/README.md

 # Acknowledgments

-Thanks to the Avalonia community for their robust UI framework.
+Thanks to the Avalonia team for their robust UI framework.

 Gratitude to the MAUI team for providing cross-platform essentials.